seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 **ISABELLA**
 As much for my poor brother as myself:
 That is, were I under the terms of death,
-The impression of keen whips I’ld wear as rubies,
+The impression of keen whips I'ld wear as rubies,
 And strip myself to death, as to a bed
-That longing have been sick for, ere I’ld yield
+That longing have been sick for, ere I'ld yield
 My body up to shame.

 **ANGELO**
 Then must your brother die.

 **ISABELLA**
-And ’twere the cheaper way:
+And 'twere the cheaper way:
 Better it were a brother died at once,
 Than that a sister, by redeeming him,
 Should die for ever.

 **ANGELO**
 Were not you then as cruel as the sentence
-That you have slander’d so?
+That you have slander'd so?

 **ISABELLA**
 Ignomy in ransom and free pardon